kubedb/docs/docs/operatormanual/recommendation/rotate-auth-recommendation.md

 > Note: We provide support for `Recommendation` across most database systems.
 Below is an example demonstrating how recommendations are applied for the [MongoDB](/docs/guides/mongodb) database.

 `Recommendation` is a Kubernetes `Custom Resource Definitions` (CRD).
 It provides a declarative recommendation for KubeDB managed databases  in a Kubernetes native way.
 The recommendation will only be created if `.spec.authSecret.rotateAfter` is set.
-KubeDB generates MongoDB/Opensearch Rotate Auth recommendation regarding two particular cases.
+KubeDB generates MongoDB Rotate Auth recommendation regarding two particular cases.

 1. AuthSecret lifespan is more than one month and, less than one month remaining till expiry
 2. AuthSecret lifespan is less than one month and, less than one third of lifespan remaining till expiry